mahavedalla/mahavedalla/docs/questions/loka/Is a first point of saṃsāra discerned 1d8e99d0911281458239fe83f4ee2965.md

-# Is a first point of saṃsāra discerned?
+Question: Is a first point of saṃsāra discerned?
 Answer in Brief: -
  Category: Loka
 Sutta References: SN 15